Blog

 • Total revenue minus compensation

-Step 3: Calculate the apportionment factor by dividing equal gross receipts in Texas by gross receipts everywhere.
+Divide your equal gross receipts in Texas by your gross receipts from all sources.

 Related Articles